jerryjappinen/bellevue-docs/ui/routing.md

 ## Configuring a route

 Routes are configured in `src/config/config-routes.js`.
-Things to keep in mind when managing routes:

 ```
 {